Sign in →

 Specimen Collection Instructions

-When collecting urine for GC/Chlamydia AND urinalysis/culture please collect the GC/Chlamydia urine first before any surface urethral cleaning is done.
-Collect a second “clean catch” urine specimen for the urinalysis/culture.
+Note: When collecting urine for GC/Chlamydia AND urinalysis/culture please collect the GC/Chlamydia urine first before any surface urethral cleaning is done.
+Collect a second clean catch urine specimen for the urinalysis/culture

 Specimen Type